0verseas/official-site-WP/wordpress/wp-content/plugins/folders/readme.txt

 * New!
 Media replace - replace media files with other files uploaded by you
 * New!
 Import folders from other plugins - import folders from FileBird, Enhanced Media Library, Wicked Folders, Real Media Library, and WP Media Folder
 * New!
 Keyboard shortcuts ⌨️ - you can do quick actions with your folders using keyboard shortcuts.
 For example, you can now create new folders, rename folders, duplicate a folder, reorder folders, and much more  - all from your keyboard!
-* You can also move media library files, pages, posts, or any custom post to folders without using our drag and drop feature.
+* You can also move media library files, pages & posts to folders without using our drag and drop feature.
 Whenever you select any element or select some elements in bulk, you can move it to a folder using our dropdown menu
 * NEW! - Undo action - undo your last action in Folders with the click of a button
 * Select specific folders when you add media to your pages, posts or any other post type
 * Drag and drop folders, change order, and hierarchy